 Effect of Workload Memory-Intensity.
-Figure 8 shows the system throughput benefits of MCP and IMPS, for six memory-intensity based categories of workloads.5 As expected, as workload intensity increases (from left to right in the figure), absolute system throughput decreases due to increased interference between applications.
+Figure 7 shows the system throughput benefits of MCP and IMPS, for six workload categories with different memory intensities.5 As expected, as workload intensity increases (from left to right in the figure), absolute system throughput decreases due to increased interference between applications.